thekonqueror/dropbox-sync/readme.md

-# Dropbox Uploader
+# Dropbox Sync

 Forked from https://github.com/andreafabrizi/Dropbox-Uploader

 This script is now modified to support OAuth 2.0, multi user access with unique accounts and updated dropbox API.

-Dropbox Uploader is a **BASH** script which can be used to upload, download, delete, list files (and more!) from **Dropbox**, an online file sharing, synchronization and backup service.
+Dropbox Sync is a **BASH** script which can be used to upload, download, delete, list files (and more!) from **Dropbox**, an online file sharing, synchronization and backup service.

 It's written in BASH scripting language and only needs **cURL**.